AThet01/Cybersecurity_Chatbot/README.md

 # 🔐 Cybersecurity Chatbot

-An interactive AI-powered chatbot built with **Streamlit** and **Google Gemini** (Generative AI), designed to answer questions about cybersecurity topics such as phishing, spam, and data leaks using a custom knowledge base including chat history.
+An interactive AI-powered chatbot built with **Streamlit** and **Google Gemini** (Generative AI), designed to answer questions about cybersecurity topics such as phishing, spam, and data leaks using a custom knowledge base including chat history.Updated Code is "mainCsecChatbot.py".

 ---

-## ✨ Features
+# ✨ Features

+Cybersecurity Q&A: Ask any cybersecurity-related question and get a grounded answer using your knowledge base (facts.txt) + Gemini LLM.

+Knowledge Base Retrieval: Uses FAISS vector search + Gemini embeddings to fetch the most relevant chunks from facts.txt.

+Conversational Memory: Remembers previous questions and answers for contextual follow-ups.

+Conversation Manager (in the sidebar):

+➕ New Chat: Start a fresh conversation anytime.

+✏️ Rename Chat: Update the title of a chat for easier organization.

+🗑️ Delete Chat: Permanently remove unwanted conversations.

+🧹 Clear Chat: Reset the current chat history while keeping the conversation entry.

+⬇️ Export Chat: Download the full conversation (messages + history) as a JSON file.

+Persistent Storage: Conversations are saved locally under conversations/, with timestamps and an index for quick access.

+Session Restore: The app automatically reloads your last active conversation when reopened.

+UI Enhancements:

-- 💬 Conversational UI with styled chat bubbles (user + bot)
+Custom styled chat bubbles for user vs. bot.

-- ⚡ Powered by Google Gemini (`gemini-1.5-flash`) via `langchain`
-- 📚 Searches a knowledge base (`facts.txt`) using vector embeddings
-- 🔎 Retrieval-based QA (RAG) using `FAISS` for document search
-- 🚀 Easy to run locally using Streamlit
+Sidebar selector to switch between multiple saved chats.

 ---